Bart Cummings: Training career

+Cummings trained and co-owned Ming Dynasty with his wife Valmae, horse breeder Lloyd Foyster and his wife Jacqueline, and Ron and Hildegard Websdale.

+As well as his 1977 and 1980 Caulfield Cup wins, he won two VRC Australian Cups (1978 and 1980), the 1978 AJC Queen Elizabeth Stakes and the Metropolitan Handicap in the same year.

 In the late 1980s, Cummings spent millions of dollars purchasing racehorses, much of the money spent on behalf of a tax minimisation syndicate.
 Unfortunately, like many other trainers Cummings was hit hard by the recession of the early 1990s.
 With help from Reg Inglis' organisation, however, he avoided bankruptcy and continued training.

 Cummings had training facilities at Randwick (NSW) and Flemington(Vic) but in 2014 the Flemington stables closed and all horses and training moved to Randwick.
 Cummings had gone into virtual retirement at Princes his property at the foot of the Blue Mountains.
 Bart's grandson and partner, James made the decision for financial reasons.

 Cummings' final Melbourne Cup winner was Viewed in the 2008 race, when the horse beat Bauer in a photo finish.
 This was his 12th Melbourne Cup victory, on the 50th anniversary of the day when he entered his first Cup runner.

 Cummings achieved 246 Group 1 victories and more than 776 stakes victories.
 In addition to his 12 Melbourne Cups, he won the Caulfield Cup seven times, the Golden Slipper Stakes four times, the Cox Plate five times, the VRC Oaks nine times and the Newmarket Handicap eight times.
 He also won the Australian Cup thirteen times.